jniergar/Hackathon_Outline/README.md

          cd
          ```
    - [Visual Studio Code](https://code.visualstudio.com/download)
      - This is our recommended code editor.
-It is light weight and versatile with many extensions that are very useful for us.
+It is lightweight and versatile with many extensions that are very useful for us.
      - Install the following extensions (open the extension pane with Ctrl+Shift+x)
        - Docker
        - GitLens